How to Start Your Own Online Magazine in 2025

 Some popular magazine subscription apps

-Each of these is a native app that requires users to create an account, add payment details, and then allow them to subscribe to thousands of magazines published specifically for the platform with in-app purchases.
+Each of these is a native app.
+Users must create an account and add payment details.
+Then, they can subscribe to thousands of magazines made for the platform through in-app purchases.

 Many publishers decide to produce online digital magazines for one or more of these platforms rather than developing their apps from scratch because these services already have a large user base.

-Creating online magazines for these platforms is more restrictive than developing your app because you must adhere to the platform’s (often confusing) guidelines.
-And while the process is somewhat simpler than developing an app from scratch, you will still need developers and designers to help you.
+Creating online magazines for these platforms is more limited than making your app.
+You have to follow the platform's guidelines, which can be confusing.
+While the process is easier than creating an app from scratch, you will still need developers and designers to assist you.

-If you opt for this route, keep in mind that you'll be competing with thousands of other publishers featured on these platforms to get your magazine found.
-Also, most of these platforms charge a significant membership fee to become a publisher, and a percentage of your sales.
+If you choose this option, remember that you will compete with many other publishers.
+They are also on these platforms trying to get their magazines noticed.
+Many of these platforms charge a significant membership fee to become a publisher, and also take a percentage of your sales.

 Effort: High